hazzaclark/libz80/README.md

 Created using ANSI C99 standard, this project aims to promote an ease of use means of creating a library that emulates the likeness of these microprocessors

+## Disclaimer!:

+Despite the aforementioned description, this emulator is proposed more as a "toy-emulator" to test out and to mess around with nuances to do with the Z80.

+This is due to the lack of fine-tuning to lot of the implementation (it's mostly stuff thrown at the wall and see what sticks)

+Any and all subsequent use of this library should be taken with pre-emptive caution

 # Usage:

 ```